Last Updated: August 05th 2020

 Our Tours of Ireland & Scotland 2021 are now online.

-Anyone who has booked on a 2020 tour with us can transfer to a 2021 tour without any penalties, up to their balance due date.
+Anyone who has booked on a 2020 tour with us can transfer to a 2021 tour without any penalties.

-We have also put a price freeze on our 2021 shared tours, to make it as easy as possible for those who can not travel in 2020 to change to 2021.
+We have also put a price freeze on our 2021 shared tours, to make it as easy as possible for those who had booked a 2020 tour to change to 2021.

-You can also transfer your booking to any future tour in 2020 or 2021, right up until your balance due date.
+You can transfer your booking to any 2021 tour.
 Even if you paid the full balance in advance you can still transfer to a future tour.

-When transferring to the future, you can pick any tour that starts in 2020 or 2021.
+When transferring to the future, you can pick any tour that starts in 2021.
 It does not have to be the same itinerary you originally booked.
-You do not have to pick the date and tour straight away, you can cancel then re-book in the future.
+You do not have to pick the date and tour straight away.
 The tour price, dates, offers, and itinerary may be different from the tour that you had originally booked, and is subject to availability.

-We hope this section helps to clarify any questions that you may have about under what circumstances we'd cancel a tour.
-These unprecedented times have meant that, with a heavy heart, we've cancelled all our tours up to the end of July 2020.
+We hope this section helps to clarify any questions that you may have about under what circumstances we would cancel a tour.
+These unprecedented times have meant that, with a heavy heart, we have been forced to cancel all of our shared 2020 tours.

 Adare is a small town in Co.
 Limerick, known for its quaint and colourful thatched cottages.
 Adare is considered to be one of Ireland's most beautiful towns so stop and take in the view.
 Don't forget your camera today - the perfect chance to capture the essence of old Ireland.